-Fortunately, the ANSPs and airlines already have the data to utilize BBFM.
-The only thing they're missing is the BBFM Exchange process to correctly use the data.
+Fortunately, airlines and ANSPs already have the data to utilize BBFM.
+The only thing they're missing is the BBFM process to correctly use this data.

-The BBFM Exchange process starts with the user determining a better arrival solution (RTA) for each aircraft based on the individual user's business needs.
-Once a more optimal solution is determined, BBFM automatically sends the RTA request to ATC.
-Once verified by ATC, the approved RTA is sent back to the airline, which then sends a message (i.e., ACARS, etc.) with RTA target times to each pilot in the arrival flow.
-BBFM Exchange then continuously monitors the arrival flow and adjusts accordingly (see Figure 7).
+The BBFM Exchange process (the ANSP version of BBFM), acting as an "Honest Broker" between multiple airline BBFM solutions, starts with the user determining a better arrival solution (RTA) for each aircraft based on the individual user's business needs (airline BBFM).
+Once a more optimal solution is determined by the airline, BBFM automatically sends the RTA request to ATC.

+Once coordinated with ATC for equitability, the approved RTA is sent back to the airline, which then sends a message (i.e., Acars) with RTA target times to each pilot in the arrival flow.
+Like the airline BBFM tool, the BBFM Exchange tool then continuously monitors the arrival flow and adjusts accordingly (see Figure 7).